woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 This is a difference between concentration meditationand awareness.
 Awareness does not suppress anything.
 On the contrary it welcomes everything, accepts it all, sees everything for what it is.
 And in that effortless seeing, that seeing which is non-doing and which is not of the mind, the tapes simply begin to dissolve.
 There is no attempt to change or improve anything.
 Awareness is identical with a deep acceptance.
 But neither is there a decision to accept either; rather, acceptance is simply there.

-Another way of expressing this is to recall the difference between actI've and passI've awareness.
-Concentration meditation is an actI've awareness; it is an intense watching of the door of the train in order to see one’s lover.
+Another way of expressing this is to recall the difference between active and passI've awareness.
+Concentration meditation is an active awareness; it is an intense watching of the door of the train in order to see one’s lover.
 It’s a doingness; it is pointed in a particular direction.
-True awareness is totally passI've, it is merely watching the leaves go by on the rI'ver —choosing none, preferring none, clinging to nothing.
+True awareness is totally passI've, it is merely watching the leaves go by on the river —choosing none, preferring none, clinging to nothing.
 It is a silence, a stillness that dissolves all things.

 Concentration meditation is not necessary, but can be avaluable device.
 It is useful in that it can create a situation where awareness can begin to happen.
-In slowing down the mind it slows down the flow of leaves in the rI'ver, so to speak,so that a beginning awareness can more readily perceI've the gaps between the leaves.
+In slowing down the mind it slows down the flow of leaves in the river, so to speak,so that a beginning awareness can more readily perceI've the gaps between the leaves.
 But it’s not necessary.
 The essence of awareness is that we start just where we are, with whatever ourpresent circumstances are.

 We do not have to do concentration meditations, we donot have to go to the mountains, we do not have to change our present situation.
 We simply do whatever we’re doing, but now with awareness.
 We begin where we are.
 But if we don’t yet see the nature of the mind’s game then concentration meditation can be useful.
 It creates a situation where awareness can begin <u>spontaneously</u>, and be more <u>penetrating</u>.